-Are there black cougars.
-Cougar animal: description, beautiful photos and pictures, interesting video about cougars.
+Are there black cougars?
+Animal puma: description, beautiful photos and pictures, interesting video about pumas.
 Lifestyle and habitat

-A striking representative of the cat family is the cougar or mountain lion.
+A bright representative The cat family is the puma or mountain lion.
 This cat lives only on the American continent.
-The beast inhabits all of South America.
-In North America, it lives in Mexico, as well as in the western highlands of the United States and Canada.
-In the east of the mainland, the cougar lives only in Florida, representing a very small population.
+The animal inhabits all of South America.
+IN North America it lives in Mexico, as well as in the western mountainous regions of the United States and Canada.
+In the east of the mainland, the puma lives only in Florida, representing a very small population.

 Currently, there are 6 subspecies of this cat, and 5 of them live in Latin America.
 The North American subspecies lives in North America.
-Argentina was chosen for itself by the Argentine mountain lion.
-The subspecies of Costa Rica is very small, as it cannot compete with jaguars.
-The northern South American subspecies is Colombia, Venezuela, Peru, and northern Brazil.
+Argentina has been chosen by the Argentine mountain lion.
+The Costa Rican subspecies is very small in number, as it cannot compete with jaguars.
+The northern South American subspecies is found in Colombia, Venezuela, Peru and northern Brazil.
 There are also eastern and southern South American subspecies.
-They differ from each other in color and body type.
+They differ from each other in color and physique.

 Appearance

-The cougar or mountain lion is a large cat and is second in size only to the jaguar, which is also an inhabitant of the American continent exclusively.
-In general, among the large predatory cats, the mountain lion takes the 5th place.
-He gives way to the palm tiger, African and Asian lion, as well as the already mentioned jaguar.
+The puma or mountain lion is a large cat and is second in size only to the jaguar, which is also an inhabitant of the American continent exclusively.
+In general, among large predatory cats, the mountain lion takes 5th place.
+It gives way to the tiger, African and Asiatic lions, as well as the already mentioned jaguar.

-The height at the withers of the beast ranges from 60 to 90 cm.
-The length of the body from the tip of the nose to the tip of the tail in males is about 2.4 meters.
-The females are smaller.
+The height at the withers of the animal ranges from 60 to 90 cm.
+The body length from the tip of the nose to the tip of the tail in males is about 2.4 meters.
+Females are smaller.
 Their length does not exceed 2 meters.
 The tail has a length of 65 to 95 cm.
 The weight of males ranges from 55 to 100 kg.
-The average weight is about 63 kg.
+Average weight about 63 kg.
 Ladies weigh from 30 to 65 kg.
-The average weight is 42 kg.
-That is, the fair sex is more elegant and inferior to the strong half by 20 kg.
+Average weight is 42 kg.
+That is, the fair sex is more graceful and inferior strong half by 20 kg.

-The smallest sizes are cougars living near the equator.
-The most powerful physique is distinguished by animals that live in the northern regions of America.
-The largest mountain lion was shot in the state of Arizona.
+The smallest sizes are pumas that live near the equator.
+The animals living in the northern regions of America are distinguished by the most powerful physique.
+The largest mountain lion was shot in Arizona.
 His weight reached 125 kg.
-In British Columbia, there were cougars weighing 95 kg.
+In British Columbia, there were cougars that weighed 95 kg.

-The cougar has a round head and small erect ears.
-There are five claws on the front paws, four on the back.
+The puma has a round head and small erect ears.
+There are five claws on the front paws and four on the hind paws.
 The claws are retractable, and the hind legs are more massive than the front ones.
-The color of adult predators is monochromatic.
-Coat color can vary not only among subspecies, but even among siblings.
-It can be dark yellow, silver gray or red.
+The color of adult predators is uniform.
+Coat color can vary not only among subspecies, but even between siblings.
+It can be dark yellow, silver-gray or red.
 The lower part of the body is lighter than the upper.
-On the throat and lower jaw, the hair has a whitish tint.
+On the throat and lower jaw the fur has a whitish tint.
 The same color next to the black stripes under the nose - in those places where the mustache grows.
 The tail ends with a black tip.
-The iris of the eyes is light brown in color.
+The iris of the eyes is light brown.

 Newborns have blue eyes.
 The body is covered with dark spots, and the tail is decorated with dark rings.
-With age, the spotted skin changes to a plain one.
-Dark spots sometimes remain in the abdomen and on the legs.
-Mountain lions with white hair come across, but black cougars, unlike jaguars and leopards, do not exist in nature.
+With age, the spotted skin changes to a solid color.
+Dark spots sometimes remain in the abdomen and legs.
+There are mountain lions with white fur, but black pumas, unlike jaguars and leopards, do not exist in nature.

-Thanks to its powerful hind limbs, the cougar has excellent jumping ability.
-The height of the jumps of the beast reaches 5.5 meters.
-In length, the cat jumps 12 meters.
-When running, it develops speed up to 70 km / h.
-But he never runs for long distances, preferring a swift and short throw.
-Superbly climbs rocks and trees, swims well.
-In a word, the beast is ideally adapted to life and hunting, both in mountainous regions and on open flat terrain.
+Thanks to its powerful hind limbs, the puma has excellent jumping ability.
+The animal's jumping height reaches 5.5 meters.
+The cat can jump 12 meters in length.
+When running, it reaches speeds of up to 70 km/h.
+But he never runs long distances, preferring a quick and short throw.
+Excellent climber on rocks and trees, swims well.
+In a word, the animal is ideally adapted to life and hunting, both in mountainous areas and on open, flat terrain.

 Hunting

 The cat hunts at night.
-The diet of the animal is the most diverse.
+The animal's diet is very varied.
 Any living creature, regardless of size, falls into the fanged mouth.
-The mountain lion eats birds, insects, does not disdain fish.
-But the main diet is, of course, the meat of deer, elk, horses, wild sheep.
-Ungulates make up 95% of the diet of a predatory cat.
-The dimensions of the victim do not frighten her.
-Puma jumps on the back of an ungulate, breaks its neck or strangles it with powerful jaws.
-Prey is usually dragged to a secluded place.
-Part of it eats, and hides the remaining meat, covering it from above with leaves, branches or snow.
+The mountain lion eats birds, insects, and does not disdain fish.
+But the main diet is, of course, the meat of deer, elk, horses, and wild sheep.
+Ungulates make up 95% of the diet predatory cat.
+The size of the victim does not frighten her.
+The puma jumps on the back of the ungulate, breaks its neck or strangles it with its powerful jaws.
+The prey is usually dragged to a secluded place.
+He eats some, and hides the remaining meat, covering it on top with leaves, branches or snow.

-The beast returns to its reserves regularly.
-Usually a large elk or deer is enough for a cat for 10 days.
-The female, burdened with cubs, goes hunting every three days.
-Carrion or living creatures killed by another beast, the mountain lion does not eat.
-But with pleasure to hunt livestock.
-Moreover, it often cuts sheep and goats all in a row, although it can take only one victim with it.
-The predator does not disdain its fellows belonging to the cat family.
+The animal returns to its reserves regularly.
+Usually a large elk or deer lasts a cat for 10 days.
+A female, burdened with cubs, goes hunting once every three days.
+The mountain lion does not eat carrion or living creatures killed by another animal.
+But I enjoy hunting livestock.
+Moreover, he often slaughters sheep and goats all in a row, although he can only take one victim with him.
+The predator does not disdain its brothers belonging to the cat family.

 Cougars live in splendid isolation.
 Each male and female has its own territory.
-In the representatives of the stronger sex, it reaches 50 square meters. km, sometimes much more.
-Ladies aren't that big of a deal.
-Their possessions are usually limited to 20-25 sq. km.
-Borders are marked by urine and feces.
-On their lands, mountain lions hunt.
-They try not to wander into foreign territory in order to avoid conflicts.
-They pair up only for the duration of the mating season.
+For representatives of the stronger sex it reaches 50 square meters. km, sometimes much more.
+Ladies are not distinguished by such scope.
+Their holdings are usually limited to 20-25 square meters. km.
+The boundaries are indicated by urine and feces.
+Mountain lions hunt on their lands.
+They try not to wander into foreign territory to avoid conflicts.
+They unite in pairs only during the mating season.
 This is a very short period of time - no more than 10 days.

 Reproduction and lifespan

 Females reach sexual maturity at the age of 3 years.
 They have one litter every 2-3 years.
 Pregnancy lasts 3 months.
-The future mother arranges a lair in a cave or some stone niche.
+The expectant mother makes a lair in a cave or some kind of stone niche.
 Usually 2-3 cubs are born.
-Sometimes there is 1, and sometimes as many as 6 babies.
+Sometimes there is 1, and at times as many as 6 babies.
 They are born blind.
 Milk feeding lasts 3 months.
 Upon reaching this age, the cubs begin to go hunting with their mother.
 From 6 months they try to hunt small animals on their own.

-With a parent, young cougars live up to 2 years.
-Just by this time, their skins “lose” the spots and acquire a uniform shade.
+Young cougars live with their mother for up to 2 years.
+Just by this time, their skins “lose” their spots and acquire a uniform shade.
 Males leave their mother earlier, females later.
-The strong sex goes as far as possible from the mother's territory and tries to create its own land.
-Often because of this, conflicts arise with other males.
-In this case, the young often die.
+The stronger sex goes as far as possible from the maternal territory and tries to create its own plot of land.
+This often results in conflicts with other males.
+In this case, young animals often die.
 From one litter, as a rule, only 1 cub survives.
-Young females do not move far from their mother's land and try to find land closer to their parent.
+Young females do not move far from their mother’s land and try to find land for themselves closer to their parent.

-A cat lives in the wild on average from 8 to 14 years.
-In captivity, the cougar lives up to 20 years.
-In the USA, there was a case when one female lived to be 30 years old.
+A cat lives in wildlife on average from 8 to 14 years.
+In captivity, pumas live up to 20 years.
+In the USA, there was a case where one female lived to be 30 years old.
 This long-liver died in 2007.
-This is possible with proper care and attention to the animal on the part of the person.
-Equally important is the timely provision of medical care.
+This is possible with proper care and attention to the animal from humans.
+Timely provision of medical care is also important.

 Enemies

-In the enemies of the mountain lion go grizzlies and jaguars.
-True, it must be said right away that the clubfoot does not pose a big threat to a predatory cat.
-Rather, the cougar herself can feast on the cubs if the she-bear gapes.
-But the jaguar is a dangerous opponent.
-This powerful and strong beast is very ferocious and aggressive.
-He can easily kill a young cougar.
-Also, this predator is a serious competition for hunting.
+The mountain lion's enemies include a grizzly bear and a jaguar.
+True, it must be said right away that clubfoot is for a predatory cat big threat has no idea.
+Rather, the puma itself can feast on the cubs if the bear is gaping.
+But the jaguar is a dangerous adversary.
+This powerful and strong beast very fierce and aggressive.
+It can easily kill a young cougar.
+This predator also represents serious competition in the hunt.

-Man at all times mercilessly shot the mountain lion, as he was a threat to livestock.
+Man has always mercilessly shot the mountain lion, as it posed a threat to livestock.
 However, this did not greatly affect the population, but not in all subspecies.
-If we talk about cats living in Florida, then today there are only 87 of them.
-In total, about 30 thousand cougars live in the western regions of the USA and Canada.
-In general, the abundance of the species is not of concern to humans.
-Those subspecies that are few in number are protected by law.
+If we talk about cats living in Florida, today there are only 87 of them.
+In total in western regions There are about 30 thousand pumas living in the USA and Canada.
+In general, the population of the species is not of concern to people.
+Those subspecies that are small in number are protected by law.

-There are no cats in the world - from small and fluffy pets to formidable and extremely dangerous predators belonging to the cat family.
-One of the representatives of this large family is the cougar - an animal graceful, strong and very beautiful.
+There are all sorts of cats in the world - from small and fluffy pets to formidable and extremely dangerous predators belonging to the cat family.
+One of the representatives of this large family is the puma - a graceful, strong and very beautiful animal.

 Distribution and subspecies

-In ancient times, the cougar's habitat was considered very extensive among all mammals in the United States of America.
-And even today, in terms of breadth of distribution, this graceful cat is comparable (from the cat family) only with a forest cat, a red lynx and a handsome leopard.
-Now in America and Canada, the cougar has survived mainly in the mountainous regions in the west of the country.
-In the east, the cougar was completely exterminated.
+IN old times The puma's habitat was considered to be the largest among all mammals in the United States.
+And even today, in terms of the breadth of its distribution, this graceful cat comparable (from the cat family) only to the forest cat, red lynx and handsome leopard.
+Nowadays, in America and Canada, the puma is preserved mainly in the mountainous regions in the west of the country.
+In the east, the puma was completely exterminated.
 The only exception is a very small population of the rare subspecies Puma concolor coryi, which lives in Florida.

-According to eyewitnesses, today the cougar is often found in the province of Quebec in Canada and in the state of Vermont (USA).
+According to eyewitness accounts, today the cougar is often found in the province of Quebec in Canada and in Vermont (USA).

 Florida cougar

-This is the rarest cougar.
-The animal, which numbered only 160 individuals in nature in 2011, lives in the swamps and forests of southern Florida.
-Its rapid disappearance is explained by the drainage of swamps, poisoning, and sport hunting.
+This is the rarest puma.
+The animal, whose wild population was only 160 individuals in 2011, lives in the swamps and forests of southern Florida.
+Its rapid disappearance is explained by the draining of swamps, poisoning, and sport hunting.

-The Florida cougar is relatively small.
-Coat color - reddish, dark.
-As a result of inbreeding, the cougar acquired a curved tail tip.
-Currently, American scientists are going to cross the Florida cougars with representatives of other subspecies in order to create a stable self-regulating population.
+The Florida cougar is relatively small in size.
+The coat color is reddish, dark.
+As a result of inbreeding, the puma acquired a curved tail tip.
+Currently, American scientists are going to cross Florida pumas with representatives of other subspecies in order to create a stable, self-regulating population.

 In nature, there are white cougars, as well as dark brown individuals that are found in America.
-The black cougar is rather a mythical animal.
-Scientists say that black cougar and melanistic cougar do not exist in nature.
+The black puma is a rather mythical animal.
+Scientists say that the black puma and the melanistic puma do not exist in nature.

-Previously, there were reports of the discovery of pum-melanists, leucists, and albinos.
-Black cougars have been reported from South and Central America.
-A black cougar killed in Costa Rica in 1959 turned out to be dark brown, not black.
+Previously, there were reports of the discovery of melanistic pumas, leucists, and albinos.
+Reports of black cougars came from the South and Central America.
+A black cougar killed in Costa Rica in 1959 was found to be dark brown, not black.

-It was reported that a black cougar was recorded in Kentucky, but later it turned out that this cat had a lighter belly.
+A black cougar was reported to have been spotted in Kentucky, but it was later discovered that the cat had a lighter belly.
 This means that the animal was dark brown in color.

-In Idaho, in the fall of 2007, a cougar with a black muzzle, throat and chest was shot dead.
-Behind her ear, she had a black spot, which was recognized by scientists as the phenomenon of partial melanism.
-For official confirmation of this fact, a cougar with known parents, kept in captivity, is needed.
-Therefore, today data on the existence of black cougars have not yet been confirmed.
+A cougar with a black face, throat and chest was shot and killed in Idaho in the fall of 2007.
+Behind her ear was black spot, which was recognized by scientists as the phenomenon of partial melanism.
+For official confirmation this fact A captive cougar with known parents is required.
+Therefore, today data on the existence of black pumas have not yet been confirmed.

 External features

-Puma is an animal, the description of which can be found in all publications devoted to the life of predators.
-The habits of these beauties are interested not only in specialists, but also in ordinary animal lovers.
+The puma is an animal whose description can be found in all publications devoted to the life of predators.
+Not only experts, but also ordinary animal lovers are interested in the habits of these beauties.

-One of the largest feline predators that lives in the US today is the cougar.
+One of the largest predators from the cat family that lives in the United States today is the cougar.
 The animal is second in size only to the jaguar.
-This kitty has a body length of up to 180 cm, and the length of the tail is 75 cm.
+This cat has a body length of up to 180 cm, with a tail length of 75 cm.
 The height at the withers reaches 76 cm.
 The weight of an adult male is approximately 105 kg.
 Females are 30% smaller than males.

-Puma is an animal with a flexible and elongated body, low paws and a small head.
-The hind legs are much larger than the front ones.
-The tail is muscular, long, evenly pubescent.
+The puma is an animal with a flexible and elongated body, low paws and a small head.
+The hind legs are much more massive than the front legs.
+The tail is muscular, long, and evenly pubescent.

-Paws are wide, ending in sharp retractable curved claws.
-The pads of the fingers are oval.
+The paws are wide, ending in sharp, retractable, curved claws.
+The fingertips are oval.

 Coat and color

-Puma (a photo of the animal can be seen in all guides about predators) has thick, short and coarse fur.
-Cougars are America's only solid-colored cats.
+The puma (photos of the animal can be seen in all reference books about predators) has thick, short and coarse fur.
+Cougars are the only cats in America that are solid in color.

-Adult animals have a grayish-brown or brownish-yellow coat.
-The underside of the body is much lighter than the top.
-The color of cougars is similar to the color of their main prey - deer.
-There are light tan marks on the throat, chest and belly, black spots on the muzzle.
-The ears are dark, the tail ends with a black speck.
-Cougars living in tropical areas are red, while northern individuals are gray in color.
+Adult animals have grayish-brown or brownish-yellow fur.
+In this case, the lower side of the body is much lighter than the upper.
+The color of pumas is similar to the color of their main prey - deer.
+There are light tan marks on the throat, chest and belly, and black spots on the muzzle.
+The ears are dark, the tail ends with a black spot.
+Pumas living in tropical areas are red, while northern ones are gray in color.

-The cubs have much thicker fur.
-She has dark stripes, spots on her hind and fore limbs, and rings on her tail.
+Cubs have much thicker fur.
+She has dark stripes, spots on her hind and forelimbs, and rings on her tail.

 Lifestyle

 These wild animals try to avoid wetlands and lowlands.
-Puma gives such territories to jaguars who have chosen such places.
-These predators are well adapted to life on rough terrain.
+The puma gives such territories to jaguars, who have chosen such places.
+These predators are well adapted to life in rough terrain.
 Muscular limbs allow them to jump up to six meters in length and up to two and a half meters in height.
-Cougars, when running, develop speeds of up to 50 km / h (though only at short distances).
+When running, pumas reach speeds of up to 50 km/h (though only over short distances).

-Puma (you can see a photo of the animal in our article) is an animal that prefers to live alone.
-Families are formed only during the marriage period.
+The puma (you can see a photo of the animal in our article) is an animal that prefers to live alone.
+Families are formed only in mating season.
 Population density depends on the availability of game.

-The site of the female, on which she hunts, ranges from 26 to 350 square kilometers.
-The site of the male can occupy a vast territory up to 760 square kilometers.
-In its area, the cougar moves in accordance with the season.
-In winter, it can be in one area, and in summer - in another.
+The female's hunting range ranges from 26 to 350 square kilometers.
+A male's home range can cover a huge area of up to 760 square kilometers.
+In its area, the puma moves in accordance with the season.
+In winter it can be in one area, and in summer in another.

 Hunting

-The cougar goes out for prey at night.
-Its diet consists mainly of ungulates - deer, elk, bighorns.
-She will not give up on livestock either.
+The cougar comes out at night to hunt for prey.
+Its diet consists mainly of ungulates - deer, elk, bighorn sheep.
+She will not refuse livestock either.

-However, the cougar eats a variety of animals - from squirrels and mice to lynxes, coyotes and even cougars.
-Unlike leopards and tigers, the cougar does not make any distinction between domestic and wild animals, often attacking livestock, cats, and dogs.
-At the same time, she kills much more living creatures than she can eat.
+At the same time, the cougar feeds on a variety of animals - from squirrels and mice to lynxes, coyotes and even cougars.
+Unlike leopards and tigers, the puma does not make any distinction between domestic and wild animals, often attacking livestock, cats, and dogs.
+At the same time, it kills much more living creatures than it can eat.

-When hunting, the cougar uses the surprise factor - it sneaks up on large prey and jumps on the back of its victim from a fairly close distance, breaking its neck.
-Puma consumes up to 1300 kg of meat per year.
+When hunting, a cougar uses the factor of surprise - it sneaks up on large prey and with quite close range jumps on the back of his victim and breaks his neck.
+The puma consumes up to 1300 kg of meat per year.
 Predators hide the remains of their prey by covering it with brushwood, leaves or snow.
-They can return to this repository more than once.
+They can return to this storage repeatedly.

-The cougar is a very strong and hardy animal that is able to drag a carcass five to seven times its own weight over a long distance.
+The puma is a very strong and resilient animal that is capable of dragging a carcass that is five to seven times its own weight over a long distance.

-Unlike other predators, cougars rarely attack humans.
+Unlike other predators, pumas rarely attack humans.
 They prefer to avoid meeting him.
-Since 1890, about 100 attacks per person have been officially recorded in the United States and Canada.
-Sixteen of them ended in death.
-The attacks took place at night or at dusk.
+Since 1890, about 100 attacks on humans have been officially recorded in the United States and Canada.
+Sixteen of them are over fatal.
+The attacks occurred at night or at dusk.

-Other names for puma are cougar or mountain lion.
-This predator even got into the Guinness Book of Records as the animal with the most names.
-There are more than forty in English alone.
+Other names for pumas are cougar or mountain lion.
+This predator even got into the Guinness Book of Records as an animal with the largest number titles.
+Only in English language there are more than forty of them.

-The body of these wild cats can reach two meters in length, and the height at the withers is usually about a meter.
-The weight of an adult cougar is 70-80 kg, and males are always heavier than females.
-The head of the cougar is small, rounded, the ears are erect.
+These bodies wild cats it can reach two meters in length, and the height at the withers is usually about a meter.
+The weight of an adult puma is 70-80 kg, and males are always heavier than females.
+The puma's head is small, round in shape, and its ears are erect.

-The coat of the cougar is short and thick, and the color is most often reddish, with the upper body darker than the lower.
-There are black markings on the muzzle and ears.
+The cougar's fur is short and thick, and the color is most often reddish, and top part the body is darker than the underside.
+There are black markings on the face and ears.

-The cougar has a very strong jaw and teeth, which are usually used to determine the age of the animal.
-Puma can make different sounds:
+The puma has a very strong jaw and teeth, which are usually used to determine the age of the animal.
+A cougar can make different sounds:

 • hisses;